rbuurma/rise-2022/Text Exercises/RiseTextExercise4.md

 Before we run the program, let's let's take a quick look at it.

-1. Download the [Rise22-Assignment5](https://github.com/rbuurma/Rise21-Assignment5)repository into your own computer.
+1. Download the our corpus and code, [Rise18-Assignment8 corpus and and code](https://github.com/rbuurma/Rise18-Assignment8), by clicking on the green CODE button, selecting the zip file download, and then expanding the zip file by clicking on it once you've downloaded it.
 Save it somewhere that makes sense to you.

 2. If you haven't already installed [the Atom code editor](https://atom.io/), do so now.